 The Everest Base Camp Trek starts from Lukla after a short flight of 35 minutes from the capital city of Kathmandu; As Lukla is home to beautiful mountain peaks as well as a gateway to Everest treks where you will be flying out to land at the smallest runway of the Himalayas located at an altitude of 2800 m.
 However, getting to Lukla in the month of Jun, July and August are always challenging in terms of weather conditions, that might mean the flights from/to Kathmandu might not operate at an accurate time as we expected due to the unpredictable weather conditions in the mountains in fact.
 However, the trekkers are suggested to add some additional days to your timeline of the holidays just in case of the flight delay or cancellation due to bad weather.
 That way travel might not be considered the way of chartering a helicopter to catch the international schedules of its flight.
 Adding some extra days on your holidays always means relaxing and no rushing and your travel experiences doest bit by bit.
 Likewise, if you are traveling to Nepal for the Everest Base Camp trek on a limited time then you can still do this trek but keep in mind that you’re trekking should always be at the right time of the year.

 The best time of the year to go on Everest base camp venture is in Spring and Autumn season there are typically six best months of the year for trekking in a good weather shape to Everest as they are March, April, May, September, October, and November.
-These months are relatively the finest months of the year and suitable weather for trekking.
+These months are relatively the finest months of the year and suitable weather for Annapurna base camp trek.
 The flight to and from Lukla is usually not canceled but it comes in a delay shape sometimes, it is not a 100% accurate time to get on the board as International schedules in the mountain flights like Lukla.

 Trekking to the Everest Base Camp Trek is a once in a lifetime experience as it brings thousands of travelers’ dreams come true every year.
 An exciting journey as it takes you to the heart of the Khumbu region and the Sherpa kingdom of Nepal.
 Similarly, this creates a chance to travel into the depths of the Legendary Sherpa community in the Khumbu region and brings you up to touch the highest peak in the world, which is certainly one of the most outstanding worth embarking on the greatest adventure of a lifetime.